lexin-chen/md-starters/WESTPA2.0-NAMD/README.md

 - w_run calls for westpa_scripts/runseg.sh.
 If you wanna stop or change anything you rename that and submit again.

-- if you make error in anything delete the traj_seg of that iteration and the corresponding seg_log and you need to delete it from west.h5 using command "w_truncate -n 100" if you want to get rid of anything after ite.
+- if you make error in anything delete the traj_seg of that iteration and the corresponding seg_log and you need to delete it from west.h5 using command ```w_truncate -n 100``` if you want to get rid of anything after ite.
 99.

 - ```westpa_scripts/analysis.py``` can be used if ```w_pdist``` gives you an error about cannot read the h5 file.